-Whether you're a WAHM (work at home mom), SAHM (stay-at-home mom) or working mom – ditto those SAHDs in southeast Michigan! – it's important to keep the stresses of parenting in perspective, according to Dr. Donna Rockwell, Psy.D.
+Whether you’re a WAHM (work at home mom), SAHM (stay-at-home mom) or working mom – ditto those SAHDs (stay-at-home dad)! – it’s important to keep the stresses of parenting in perspective, according to Dr. Donna Rockwell, Psy.D.

-Rockwell, a mental health expert in Oakland County, specializes in mindfulness meditation, and she recommends women slow down and enjoy the precious phase of life when their children are young.
+Rockwell, a mental health expert in Oakland County and New York City, specializes in mindfulness meditation, and she recommends women slow down and enjoy the precious phase of life when their children are young.

 “The job, home, laundry, it’s just so overwhelming – all the pulls on our time,” she says.
 “When you’re not rushing around trying to fit everything in, just to be able to minimize and just have some quality engagement is a gift.”

 Rockwell speaks from personal experience.
 She quit a high-powered career as a TV reporter and producer in Washington, D.C. to raise her children at home.
-She relished taking her two sons, now ages 22 and 25, on cultural outings, or doing simple things at home.
+She relished taking her two sons, now in their 20s, on cultural outings, or doing simple things at home.

 “Balancing everything, to me, would look more like minimizing and not trying to do more,” she explains, “but figuring out how to be satisfied with doing less.